SeunguLyu/NeatoKart/README.md

 ```math
 \begin{bmatrix}P_x\\P_y\\1\end{bmatrix} = \begin{bmatrix} \frac{f_x \times x}{z} + c_x\\\frac{f_y \times y}{z} + c_y\\1\end{bmatrix}
 ```
-The values of that form the camera intrinsic matrix is retrieved from camera calibration. (camera calibration 여기서 설명 해야 할까?)
+The values of that form the camera intrinsic matrix is retrieved from [camera calibration](https://navigation.ros.org/tutorials/docs/camera_calibration.html).

 When normalizing the pixel coordinates based on the $z$ value, we needed to make sure to deal with the case when a $-z$ value would flip the $P_x, P_y$ that is supposed to be out of the Neato's field of view (since the negative signifies that the point lies behind the Neato), since if $P_x, P_y$ is negative when $z$ is negative as well, that point will appear in the Neato's field of view (since the point value becomes positive).

 ### Frame Transformation <a name="frame-transform"></a>
-The relevant frames used in this project are the following: map frame, odom frame, base_link frame, camera frame, and april tag frame.
+The relevant frames used in this project are the following: map frame, Odom frame, base_link frame, camera frame, and April Tag frame.
 Transitions between the aforementioned frames can be represented by the diagram below, and each transition is further discussed after that.

 ![](documents/images/frame_transformation.png)